pfalcon/ScratchABit/README.md

     python3 scratchabit.py example-elf

-Alternatively, if you want to disassemble a raw binary file, you need to creat a .def (definition) file, to specify what memory areas are defined for the code, where to load binary file, etc. The repository includes a simple x86_64 raw binary code, and corresponding .def file:
+Alternatively, if you want to disassemble a raw binary file, you need to create a .def (definition) file, to specify what memory areas are defined for the code, where to load binary file, etc. The repository includes a simple x86_64 raw binary code, and corresponding .def file: